Krishnapal-git-chouhan/Web-dev/README.md

-# created a Shade Sass Landing website
+# created a Study Sync website